 What is Happiness and Why is it Important?

-That’s because happiness is a unique emotional experience for each of us, which can make it tricky to define.
+Happiness is a unique emotional experience for each of us, which can make it tricky to define.

 If we are to speak generally, happiness can be summed up by two main components:

 - The balance of emotions: Overall experiencing more positive than negative feelings.

 - Life satisfaction: How fulfilled we are in the different areas of our lives, such as relationships, work, interests, and how much our life aligns with our values.

 Happiness is more than the absence of sadness, as it speaks to our overall sense of purpose and satisfaction in life.
 We can experience happiness, while still feeling indifferent, disconnected or numb.

 Whilst it’s important to recognise we cannot, and should not, be aiming to be ‘happy’ 100% of the time, our wellbeing is reliant on experiencing happiness from time to time.
 That is, experiencing positive, enjoyable emotions, and feeling connected to a sense of contentment in our lives.
 Experiencing happiness is important for our emotional and physical health.

 A stronger sense of happiness and wellbeing has been shown to lead to better relationships, increase social connection and contribution to the lives of others, as well as contributing to healthier physical wellbeing.

 How much control do we have over our happiness?

 Wellbeing is fundamental to our happiness and life satisfaction.
 Wellbeing is a combination of factors that make us feel physically, mentally, socially and emotionally healthy.